 New claims for tax credits are no longer possible as they have been replaced by the universal credit for all claimants.
 Existing claimants will continue to receive tax credits until they are migrated to the universal credit system.
 Migration will take place when a change in circumstances is reported.

 When a claim is subject to the renewals process, the claim and amount awarded is finalised, and if necessary, adjusted according to the actual income of the year of claim.

 The initial award put into payment is based on the income of the previous year, or sometimes on an estimate for the current year.
-This enables a provisional award to be made.
-See
+This enables a pro

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.